thingsboard/thingsboard.github.io/docs/iot-gateway/install/rpi.md

 Java HotSpot(TM) Client VM (build 25.65-b01, mixed mode)
 ```

-Any Java version higher then or equal to 1.8 is fine.
+Any Java version higher than or equal to 1.8 is fine.

 ### Step 2.
 Download installation package